johnno1962/Diamond/README.md

 # Diamond

-When you're as bad a typist as I am one of the frustrations of using dynamically typed scripting languages is when a run time error occurs that could have been picked up by a compiler.
+When you're as bad a typist as I am, one of the frustrations of using dynamically typed scripting languages is when a run time error occurs that could have been picked up by a compiler.
 Type inference has also reduced the burden coding in a type-safe language so perhaps it is time to see if a language such as Swift can be pressed into service in a scripting environment.

-From it's beginning you've been able [script in swift](http://nomothetis.svbtle.com/swift-for-scripting) and others have had [some success](https://realm.io/news/swift-scripting/) but it's fairly heavy going without autocompletion and dependency management.
+From the onset you've been able [script in swift](http://nomothetis.svbtle.com/swift-for-scripting) and others have had [some success](https://realm.io/news/swift-scripting/) but it's fairly heavy going without autocompletion and dependency management.
 `Diamond` is small binary and a couple of scripts that looks to address